-An STD is a Sexually Transmitted Disease.
-An STD can also be referred to as a Sexually Transmitted Infection, or an STI.
-STDs are transmitted sexually, meaning that they are contracted during vaginal or anal intercourse or by oral sex.
-There are a wide variety of STDs, both symptomatic and asymptomatic, which is why regular STD testing is critical if you are sexually active.
+An STD is a sexually transmitted disease.
+An STD can also be referred to as an STI, or sexually transmitted infection.
+STDs and STIs are transmitted sexually, meaning that they are contracted during vaginal, anal or oral sex.
+There are a wide variety of STDs and STIs, both symptomatic and asymptomatic, which is why regular STD testing is critical if you are sexually active.

 What are some STD/STI symptoms?

-While many STDs do produce symptoms, there are also STDs that can have none at all.
-This why all sexually active individuals need to receive regular testing at one of our trusted Accurate STD Testing facilities.
+While many STDs have associated symptoms, most often, STDs and STIs are asymptomatic.
+This why all sexually active individuals should receive regular testing at one of our trusted Accurate STD Testing facilities.
 If you are exhibiting any of the symptoms below, order your STD testing today by calling us or ordering online.

-Urine that is odorous or dark – This can be an indication that your kidneys are infected or possibly something more severe that is a result of Chlamydia or Gonorrhea.
+Urine that is odorous or dark: This can be an indication that your kidneys are infected or possibly something more severe as a result of chlamydia or gonorrhea.

-Bumps, legions, blisters, or warts on the genital area – Although bumps can be benign, they can potentially be harmful, requiring immediate attention by a professional.
+Bumps, legions, blisters, or warts on the genital area: Although bumps can be benign, they can potentially be harmful and require immediate attention by a professional.
 Warts, sores, or blisters are common symptoms of the herpes virus.

 You can read more about STI symptoms in our STD Info portal.

 I'm a virgin: can I still contract an STD?

 An STD is a sexually transmitted disease, which means you need engage in a sexual act to contract one.
 It is important to note that sexual acts include vaginal and anal intercourse as well as oral sex.